 The WebP Performance Advantage

-WebP conversions deserve special attention.
 Converting from WebP is relatively fast because modern browsers have optimized WebP decoders.
 Converting to WebP takes longer due to its sophisticated compression algorithm, but the resulting files are typically 25-35% smaller than equivalent JPEG files.

 Browser Performance Factors

 Your browser choice affects conversion speed significantly.
-Chrome and Edge typically handle WebP conversions fastest due to Google's optimization efforts.
-Firefox excels at PNG processing, while Safari has optimized HEIC handling for Mac workflows.
+Chrome and Edge typically handle WebP conversions fastest.
+Available system memory matters more than CPU speed for large images.

 Conclusion